 On Monday I shared my #ModernMasters project and a Giveaway that I did for the campaign.
 I showed you picture frames that I painted with the champagne metallic color and mentioned I would share another project that I was going to do with the pretty painted frames.

 I loved how these frames turned out, but I wanted them to be something more, so here is what I made with them.

 When I laid the smaller frame inside the large frame, this is where the idea to put them together came from.

 This is what they looked like before I used the awesome Modern Masters Metallic Paint on them.

 I primed the frames using Zinsser Bulls Eye 123 primer.

-I cut a piece of mirror to fit inside the smaller picture frame and attached the small frame to the fabric covered wood using screws.
+I cut a piece of mirror to fit inside the smaller picture frame and attached the small frame to the fabric-covered wood using screws.
 Once I attached the smaller frame, I placed the wood piece inside the large frame and used picture frames accessories to hold the back in place.
-I attached a hanger-on the back and she is ready to hang on the wall.
+I attached a hanger on the back and she is ready to hang it on the wall.